panzerschrekk/GTAOPublicSolo/README.md

     7c.
 Ctrl+F1 to spin the lucky wheel (only while you see exactly this screen: https://i.imgur.com/AATKGrC.png) , you'll probably have to change the "delay" value on line 27 to work for your pc

 ## What the script does:
-Adds a temporary Windows firewall rule to block the GTA5.exe from accessing the internet Turns off the network adapter completely
+Adds a temporary Windows firewall rule to block GTA5.exe from accessing the internet Turns off the network adapter completely
+Spins the lucky wheel on a precisely defined value

 ## Compability
 ### Tested